alexgibson/monosyn/README.md

 Web Audio synthesiser with a Node powered modulation controller.

 Features a dual oscillator subtractive synth on desktop browsers.
-Connect your mobile browser to act as a real-time filter modulation controller.
+Connect your mobile browser to act as a real-time filter control.

 Built using Web Audio API, Node.js, Express & Socket.io.